 Have Travel Insurance!

-Last weekend I was planning to spend three nights in Miami visiting my friend Camila.
+Last weekend I was planning to spend three nights in Miami visiting a friend.
 But on Friday, the weather said otherwise: a snowstorm hit Boston.
 I had booked a 3:00pm flight and a 5:30pm connection in New York City.
 But when we were delayed on the runway at Logan Airport for five hours, I obviously missed flight #2.
 In fact, we were so late that I missed the last American Airlines flight leaving New York for Miami that night.

 photo: Chad Kainz/Flickr